Skip to main content

 Can I use Skyrizi at home?

-For Crohn's disease, the initial starter intravenous doses are given in a healthcare facility.
-Then you will receive Skyrizi as an injection under the skin (subcutaneous) using the prefilled cartridge with an on-body injector.
-You can administer this dose at home after training from your healthcare provider.
+For Crohn's disease and ulcerative colitis, the initial starter doses are given intravenously (into a vein) in a clinic.
+Then you will receive Skyrizi as an injection under the skin (subcutaneously) using the prefilled cartridge with an on-body injector or as a prefilled syringe.
+You can administer subcutaneous doses at home after training from your healthcare provider.

 What is the typical dose of Skyrizi?